LoyolaChicagoCS/gradhandbook/source/prospective_students.rst

              even if they have further degrees from another country.
              Note: Graduating from a program offered in English from any *other* country does *not* exempt the student from the English requirement.

+     Note: If you do not yet have the necessary test results for one of the above avenues, and your application is complete except for the English requirement, then the Graduate Program Director (GPD) is happy to look at your application and  *informally* let you know if you should expect the GPD's recommendation for admission, *after* obtaining a sufficient official English score for one of the routes above.
+     Later, the Graduate School Dean's approval is still needed for final admission.

 #.
 International applicants who will be on an F-1 visa